taocat/ukai/README.md

     $ python ukai.py /ukai

+You have to create a mount point (`/ukai` in the above example) before mounting the UKAI filesystem.

 You also need to run the same program under every UKAI remote nodes defined in metadata files of your disk images.